 Are you sniffling, sneezing, coughing, aching and not getting any rest?
 Is the family feeling under the weather?
 Are the kiddos missing school on a regular basis?
-Then read on my friend – we’ve got some excellent Tips To Stay Healthy This Season and a Natural Remedy For The Common Cold!
+Then read on my friend - we've got some excellent Tips To Stay Well This Season and a Natural Remedy For The Common Cold!

 I was in to see my doctor last week for my annual physical.
 She mentioned she’d had a lot of patients come in with colds and flu bugs.
 I just sat there holding my breath, being scared there were germs all around me, and at the same time being grateful I hadn’t caught anything this season.

 Being sick is such a drag.
 It’s all you can do to just exist.
 You don’t feel well enough to get out of bed – as if that was even an option.
 Even if you wanted to, there’s no going to work or school - and your poor family!
 Just victims in the waiting.

 Well, I have a few suggestions for you.
 First and foremost a few ways to prevent getting sick this season.
 And if this unfortunate reality becomes yours, then I’ve got you covered too with 13 helpful ways to ease your cold and get to feeling better asap.